 Leafy greens: spinach, kale, arugula, lettuce – imagine all the different salads you can make with these!
 Spinach is super versatile and can be used for plenty of things, from frittatas to delicious smoothies.
 Its high potassium content makes it an excellent choice for keto.

-Avocado: while not a strictly a vegetable (it’s actually a fruit), avocado is rich in healthy fats, low in carbs, and also very rich in potassium.
+Avocado: while not strictly a vegetable (it’s actually a fruit), avocado is rich in healthy fats, low in carbs, and also very rich in potassium.
 The verdict?
 Perfect for keto.

 Above-ground vegetables: broccoli, cauliflower, zucchini, cucumbers, peppers – low in carbs, very versatile.
 Tip: ground cauliflower can be used as a fabulous rice substitute.